 "Zap is the fun loving type...he's cool under fire.
 The stuff he works on could blow up at anytime."

-When the new version of Zap was released in 1983, two major changes were made to his construction.
+When Zap was re-released in 1983, two major changes were made to his construction.
 The straight-arms were replaced with arms that could swivel at the bicep, and his bulky waist-piece was replaced by a slimmer one.
 Also, the date stamp on the figure was changed from "1982" to "82-83."
-While technically only a variation, the changes are substantial enough to consider this a new version.
-However, as many people consider this only a variation, we have chosen to list this figure as version 1.5, rather than version 2.
-Other than "straight-arm" and "swivel-arm" releases, no variations of the Zap figure are known to exist.
+While the changes are substantial enough for some to consider this a new version, it is still technically just a variation.
+Because of this, we have chosen to list this figure as version 1.5, rather than version 2.

 Lastly, there are two versions of Zap's filecard.
 The filecard with the Zap available from Hasbro Direct has a glossy red backing, while the filecard that came with Zap did not.
 Zaps included with the Sears or JCPenney's exclusive gift packs also had the red backing.

 Most of the 1982 series figures and their swivel-arm counterparts re-used molds from each other, repainted slightly to make them seem more original.